Big data engineers are in high demand, but this wasn't the case until relatively recently.

 A big data engineer is responsible for transforming large amounts of raw data into actionable intelligence for business decision-making, strategy-setting and innovation.
 It’s a big job, and it includes retrieving, interpreting, analyzing and reporting on a company’s data, which often must be gathered from disparate sources.

 A big data engineer is usually responsible for setting up a business’s software and hardware architecture, along with the systems and processes users need to work with that data.
 Big data engineers not only need to have IT skills and usually a degree in computer science, but also mathematics and database experience as well.

 Salaries and skills

 The demand for big data engineers is strong.
-In fact, the Salary Guide from Robert Half Technology reveals that big data jobs remain in great demand, along with web development and systems engineering positions.
+In fact, the 2020 Robert Half Technology Salary Guide reveals that big data jobs remain in great demand, along with web development and systems engineering positions.

-This year, the Salary Guide is predicting a 8.9 percent salary increase over 2015 for big data engineers in the United States, with an average starting salary range of $129,500-$183,500.
+The salary midpoint for big data engineers in the United States is $163,250.
 The position often requires a bachelor’s degree in a related field and four to six years of experience.

 Skills and experience required for this role include:

 - Strong knowledge of statistics and programming experience, ideally in Python or Java.